 4. What are their delivery policies?

 “Do you deliver” is one of the most common questions our clients ask us.
-As you know, Moko offers free delivery within Nairobi.
-Unfortunately, very few other stores offer free delivery.
+As you know, MoKo delivers furniture everywhere in Kenya, like many other stores.
 It’s important to understand what delivery policies your preferred furniture store offers so that you can decide whether or not they work for you.

 How to Tell the Difference Between Bad and Good Quality Furniture